 There is also another catch regarding HDR implementation.
 A budget-priced TV may be compatible with HDR but may not always provide the needed brightness level to provide the best HDR display effect.
 Be wary when you see an ad or encounter a salesperson that claims that a bargain-priced TV is going to deliver great HDR.

 Almost all TVs sold these days are Smart TVs.
 Check to see which one has the smart features and streaming apps you are looking for.
 For example, Sony TVs use the Android/Google TV platform, Samsung uses the TIZEN platform, LG uses the WebOS platform, Vizio uses the SmartCast platform (based on Chromecast), TCL and several other brands have the Roku platform built-in (These are referred to as Roku TVs).
+TCL also has some models with Google TV built-in.
 Select Toshiba TVs have the Fire TV OS built-in.
 No TV has the Apple TV OS built-in, but some Smart TVs provide access to the Apple TV+ app.

 TV Tuner Capabilities